spqb/adabmDCApy/doc/implementation.md

 The default values for the hyperparameters are chosen to be a good compromise between having a relatively short training time and a good quality of the learned model for most of the *typical* input MSA, where for *typical* we mean a clean MSA with only a few gaps for each sequence and a not too structured dataset (not too clustered in subfamilies) that could create some ergodicity problems during the training.
 It may happen, though, that for some datasets some adjustments of the hyperparameters are needed to get a properly trained model.
 The most important ones are:

 #### Learning rate
 By default, the learning rate is set to 0.05, which is a reasonable value in most cases.
-For some datasets, such as RNA, this value should be typically brought down to 0.01.
-If the resampling of the model is bad (very long thermalization time or mode collapse), one may try to decrease the learning rate through the argument `--lr` to some smaller value (e.g. 0.005 or 0.001).
+If the resampling of the model is bad (very long thermalization time or mode collapse), one may try to decrease the learning rate through the argument `--lr` to some smaller value (e.g. 0.01 or 0.005).

 #### Number of Markov Chains
-By default, the number of Markov chains is set equal to 10000.
-Empirically, we observe that the number of chains should be higher than a certain value in order to guarantee the convergence of the training to the target Pearson correlation coefficient.
-The minimal number of chains needed depends on the dataset and can vary a lot.
-In the [figure](fig-pearsons) below, we trained a `bmDCA` model on the Chorismate Mutase protein family for different numbers of Markov chains.
-The minimum number of chains we tried is $M_{\mathrm{eff}}$, that is the *effective number of sequences* of the dataset, defined as:

-$$
-M_{\mathrm{eff}} = \sum_{m=1}^M w^{(m)} \leq M.
-$$

-This number is displayed at the beginning of the training routine.
-We can see that with less than 5000 chains the algorithm is not able to converge at the target Pearson coefficient (here set to 0.95).
-Empirically, we observe that the default value of 10000 chains does the job in all the tested datasets.
+By default, the number of Markov chains is set to 10000, which works well in most cases.
+Using fewer chains reduces the memory required to train the model, but it may also lead to a longer algorithm convergence time.

-To change the number of chains we can use the argument `--nchains`.
+To change the number of chains, we can use the argument `--nchains`.

 ```{figure} images/Pearsons.png
 :name: fig-pearsons